carrotflakes/cpp-lisp/README.md

 ## Special forms
 - `if`
+- `do` Evaluations all arguments sequentially and returns last evaluation value.
 - `quote`
 - `def` Creates a variable binding on global. e.g. `(def first (\ (list) (car list)))`
 - `set!` Rebinds a variable to a value.
 - `let` e.g. `(let (a 1 b 2) (+ a b))` => `3`
+- `let*`
 - `\` a.k.a. `lambda`.
 - `macro` e.g. `(set! set-nil (macro (a) (cons (quote set!) (cons a (cons nil ()))))) (set-nil foo) (println foo)` => `nil`